Course Title: Industrial Design Drawing 1

 RMIT will provide you with resources and tools for learning in this course through our online systems.

-To effectively participate in coursework, either on or away from campus, you are advised to obtain (as a minimum) the following:
+To effectively participate in coursework, either on, or away from campus, you are advised to obtain (as a minimum) the following:

-- Drawing Supplies including visual diaries, pens, pencils, markers and ancillary products and consumables.
+· Drawing supplies including visual diaries, pens, pencils, markers and ancillary products and consumables.

-- Personal Protective Equipment including protective eye-wear, ear plugs, a dust jacket, and closed toe safety shoes
+· Personal Protective Equipment including protective eyewear, ear plugs, a dust jacket, and closed toe safety shoes.

-- Prototyping Supplies including a 150mm steel ruler, a high quality craft knife and ancillary products, materials and consumables.
+· Prototyping supplies including a 150mm steel ruler, a high-quality craft knife and ancillary products, materials, and consumables.

 Course specific resources such as readings, reference lists, access to specialist software, video demonstrations and class notes will be provided online.

-There are services available to support your learning through the University Library.
+There are services and resources available to support your learning through the University Library.
 The Library provides guides on academic referencing and subject specialist help as well as a range of study support services.
-For further information, please visit the Library page on the RMIT University website and the myRMIT student portal.
+For further information, please visit the Library page on the RMIT University website and the RMIT student website.

 Overview of Assessment